TRAVEL GUIDE TO MAUI

 In Whaler’s village, you’ll find more regular retail shops.
 If you’re looking for a last minute dinner outfit (ahem Liz Stanford, please stand up), head to Whalers.

 You can’t visit Maui and miss out on a sunset sail!
 When we visited, it happened to be during whale season and wow wow wow.
 I can’t get over how freaking cool they are!
-Trust me, I am not a marine gal or someone who just loooves seeing ocean life, but I was obsessed with these humpback whales.
+Trust me, I am not a marine gal or someone who just loves seeing ocean life, but I was obsessed with these humpback whales.
 They are truly amazing creatures.

 We took sail with Scotch Mist and can’t recommend them enough.
 They are one of the only sunset excursions where you’ll be on an actual sail boat in Maui.
 Most tours will take you out on a catamaran while Scotch Mist provides a truly unique and authentic experience.

-Day 5
+DAY 5

 If you are staying at the Hyatt then getting breakfast in their swan court is a must on a slow day.
 They literally have a swan lake in their hotel!
 And, the breakfast is great here, too.
 We had a free breakfast here every day but were only able to eat here once while in Maui.